-Chatfield college serves students and employs faculty and staff who come to us from a broad geographic area that displays a variety of weather patterns.
+Chatfield serves students and employs faculty and staff who come to us from a broad geographic area that displays a variety of weather patterns.
 Safety in travel during inclement weather is our greatest concern.
-Chatfield is, however, a college, and has responsibilities to our students, the Ohio Department of Higher Education, and our accrediting body to offer complete instructional experiences; therefore, cancellation of classes for part or all of a day is not undertaken lightly.
+Chatfield is, however, a college, and has responsibilities to our students, the Ohio Department of Higher Education, and our accrediting body to offer complete instructional experiences; therefore, cancellation of classes for part or an entire day is not undertaken lightly.
 The decision is not based upon the actions of public schools or other organizations but is based on the judgment of College administrators who assess weather reports, road conditions and other variables.
 Our collective goal is to provide a quality collegiate education regardless of circumstances.

 On occasion, it is necessary for the college administration to cancel some or all classes due to inclement weather or other unexpected events such as interruption of water or electrical service.
 When any classes are cancelled due to widespread inclement weather, regional radio and television stations will be notified.
-Notification of a cancellation will also be made by One Call Now and by email.
-In the event that the notification cannot be made through broadcast media, only One Call Now and email will be used.
+Notification of a cancellation will also be made by LiveSafe and by email.
+If the notification cannot be made through broadcast media, only LiveSafe and email will be used.

 Except when road closures are declared by local government, employees in most businesses and industries are expected to work.
-Students should realize that becoming a Chatfield College student incurs many similar responsibilities.
-Even if a local school district is delayed or closed, Chatfield College may be open.
+Students should realize that becoming a College student incurs many similar responsibilities.
+Even if a local school district is delayed or closed, the College may be open.

-Faculty members should establish with the students a communication plan in the event of an unexpected class cancellation due to weather-related issues.
+Faculty members must establish with the students a communication plan in the event of an unexpected class cancellation due to weather-related issues.
 While students will remain responsible for the work required to maintain academic progress, faculty will enable that work to take place in a supportive manner, without academic penalty.
 In the unlikely event that a member of the faculty is unable to be in class due to weather-related issues, they will also notify the college of the cancellation and a sign will be placed on the classroom door announcing the cancellation.
-Additionally, students should consult the Chatfield E-Campus, Schoology, system for individual class cancellations and notices.
+Additionally, students should consult the Chatfield learning management system (LMS), Canvas for individual class cancellations and notices.
 Students will remain responsible for the work to be covered, and the faculty member will enable that work to take place in a supportive manner and without academic penalty.